zenomt/rtmfp-cpp/test/tcserver.md

     }
     "df41d9cbe74f325250d6e0346dcd9e95fb837892f4a927c27cecf2664d639786"

-Note that this token would be in the clear in RTMP connections, so RTMPS is recommended to protect the token from disclosure.
+Note that this token would be in the clear in RTMP and RTWebSocket connections, so RTMPS or WSS are recommended to protect the token from disclosure.

 Note that RFC 7425 RTMFP connections are not authenticated with a public key infrastructure (PKI), so connections are potentially vulnerable to man-in-the-middle